 Here's where a lot of those Western clichés first appeared

-In recent weeks I've seen two well-known silent Westerns, John Ford's 1924 epic THE IRON HORSE and the first version of THE SPOILERS, released in the spring of 1914, and the difference between the two is striking.
-Ford's film holds up quite well for the most part and would probably be considered perfectly accessible and entertaining by any viewer accustomed to Hollywood Westerns of the sound era, while THE SPOILERS, made only ten years earlier, looks like an artifact from an ancient civilization and requires considerable patience from a modern viewer.
-Certain conventions of silent cinema that were well-established by the mid-'20s were still being worked out when this early feature was made, so while it is an interesting work in its own right it nevertheless has the inescapable feel of a museum piece.
-I would call THE SPOILERS must-see viewing only for hardcore silent film buffs, especially Western fans, but not for general audiences looking for undemanding entertainment.
+In recent weeks I've seen two well-known silent Westerns, John Ford's 1924 epic The Iron Horse and the first version of The Spoilers, released in the spring of 1914, and the contrast between the two is striking.
+Ford's film holds up quite well for the most part and would likely be perfectly accessible and entertaining for most viewers accustomed to Hollywood Westerns of the sound era, while The Spoilers, made only ten years earlier, looks like an artifact from an ancient civilization, and requires considerable patience from modern viewers.
+Certain conventions of silent cinema that were well established by the mid-'20s were still in flux when this early feature was made, so while it is an interesting film in its own right it nevertheless has the inescapable feel of a museum piece.
+I would call The Spoilers must-see viewing only for dedicated silent film buffs, especially Western fans, but not for general audiences looking for undemanding entertainment.

-I can see why THE SPOILERS was such a great popular success when it was first released, but I can also see why it isn't shown much outside museums, nowadays.
-For sheer entertainment value Ford's THE IRON HORSE is one of the best silent Westerns ever made, but Ford didn't invent the genre.
-History-minded viewers determined to trace the genre's conventions back to the early days should see this film, which, allowing for its age, is an interesting and worthwhile experience.
+I can see why The Spoilers was such a great popular success when it was first released, but I can also see why it isn't shown much outside museums, nowadays.
+For sheer entertainment value Ford's The Iron Horse is one of the best silent Westerns there is, but Ford didn't invent the genre.
+Historically-minded viewers determined to trace the genre's conventions back to the early days should see this film, which, allowing for its age, is an interesting and worthwhile experience.

 Was this review helpful to you?